 Monkeyshines find by the author's 2-year-old, in Sunset Terrace Park (a few years ago).
 Credit: Malia Jacobson

-It's Lunar New Year and that means one thing in my hometown of Tacoma.
-A special season is upon us, one swirled in glimmers of hope, gleaming glass and love for our seaside town.
-And did I mention mystery?
-It’s Monkeyshines season.
+It's nearly Lunar New Year and that means one question is swirling around my hometown of Tacoma, Washington.
+It's an annual mystery wrapped in glimmers of hope, gleaming glass and love for our seaside town: Will the Monkeyshines hunt happen?

 The Monkeyshines tradition began in 2004, the Year of the Monkey, when founder “Ms. Monkey” decided to sow beauty around Tacoma.
 Her small band of organizers hid glass orbs (called monkey balls) around town for residents to find and keep.
 Every year since, on or around Lunar New Year (Feb.
 12 in 2021), the group has hidden a growing stash of items — glass orbs, pottery and small pieces of art — in secret locations throughout the city, numbering some 2,000 treasures some years!

 Avid Monkeyshines hunters look forward to Lunar New Year with great anticipation, hopeful the tradition will continue.
 So in 2021... should we start combing through parks and public spaces in search of coveted treasures?

 The answer, thankfully, is yes.
 It's the Year of the Ox and the monkey crew is busy prepping themed glass orbs to hide.
 Now it's up to us to unearth the treasures — and the sense of community that Monkeyshines brings.
 (We can also support this community art effort: There's a new Monkeyshines fundraising page seeking donations to keep this beloved tradition afloat.)

 Each year, the exact start date of Monkeyshines is unknown (though it's always around the Lunar New Year), and information tends toward word-of-mouth or at least digital word-of-mouth.
 See below for where to look for info and where to actually hunt.